-Computing at Huddersfield brings together cutting-edge research, industry standard technology, state-of-the-art facilities and passionate and supportive staff.
+Computing at Huddersfield brings together cutting-edge research, industry standard technology, facilities and passionate and supportive staff.
 But that’s not all, this course is built around flexibility!
 Designed to give you the chance through projects to tailor your study to your own strengths, goals and aspirations.
 By blending a core computing program, with specific focus on games programming techniques and not forgetting the opportunity to undertake a placement year with a games company, or in our in house commercial games studio, or start your own indie games company we support you in getting ready for graduate employment.

 Dr Duke Gledhill, Senior Lecturer

 In this module we introduce you to basic computing science and mathematical concepts related to software development.
 Topics covered include set theory, graphs and trees, finite state machines, grammars and languages, propositional logic and searching and sorting algorithms.
 You’ll put the theory into practice using a programming language, such as Java, and software that lets you directly implement finite state machines.

 Working as part of a team, this module aims to provide you with an understanding of hardware, software and industry best practices used by businesses.
 In your teams you’ll be supported in planning, designing and developing a prototype product.
 This experience has been designed to introduce you to the product development cycle, technology limitations and possible future developments.